 \subsubsection{Problem statement}

 Consider a data-generating system that can be represented with~\eqref{eq:LPVSS}.
-Given the \emph{data-dictionary} $\dataset$ sampled from the data-generating system.
-How to synthesize a state-feedback controller $K(p_k)$, based on only $\dataset$, that ensures stability and performance of the closed-loop~\eqref{eq:closedloopsys}?
+Given the \emph{data-dictionary} $\dataset$ sampled from the data-generating system, how to synthesize an LPV state-feedback controller $K(p_k)$ based on only $\dataset$ such that it ensures stability and performance of the closed-loop~\eqref{eq:closedloopsys}?

 In order to solve this problem, we first need to construct data-driven representations of $\mf{B}$ and $\mf{B}_{\mr{CL}}$, i.e., data-based realizations of~\eqref{eq:LPVSS} and~\eqref{eq:closedloopsys}, corresponding to Contribution~\ref{C:rep}.